-As users disconnect and instances become free, the system will also scale down automatically.
+As users disconnect and instances become free, the system will also power down instances automatically.
 Note that instances will remain on in full one-hour increments and automatically turn off if not in use, based on your capacity settings.

-Eventually, as user demand decreases back to zero, the instance count will go back down to the minimum of 5.
+Eventually, as user demand decreases back to zero, the powered on instance count will go back down to the minimum of 5.

-You can have a minimum of 0 and a buffer of 0 to ensure that instances only come online when a user requests the app.
-In this case, users will have to wait a few minutes (typically 2-3 minutes) for the instance to come up after they click on the app for the first time.
-(They’ll be notified that an instance is starting.)
+You can have a minimum of 0 and a buffer of 0 to ensure that instances are powered on only when a user requests an application or desktop.
+In this case, users will have to wait a few minutes (typically 2-3 minutes) for the instance to become available after the users request their apps or desktops.
+They’ll be notified that an instance is powering on.

 It is best to set the min and buffer to 0 and the max to 1 when publishing for the first time since you are still testing everything out.

 Note that min and buffer instances incur hourly usage whether users are connected or not.
 You can set both to 0, so instances will only boot on-demand.
-(This conserves usage, but users must wait approximately 2 minutes to start an app.)
+This conserves usage, but users must wait approximately 2 minutes to start a Frame session.

 Set Active Capacity¶

-The Frame platform allows admins to define “active capacity” for certain times of day or days of the week.
+The Frame platform allows admins to define “active capacity” for certain times of day for certain days of the week.
 For example, you may want your minimum and buffer increased during specific hours on specific days when you expect an increase in usage.
-You can configure the system to create custom capacity curves to accommodate a variety of these scenarios by defining your active capacity.
+You can also use Frame Admin API to create custom capacity settings that must change more than twice a day.

 For this example, we have kept the default settings from the previous example but have now set active capacity hours.
 Every Tuesday and Thursday between 9 AM and 5 PM, the minimum will be raised to 8 with a buffer of 5.

-If the fields under active capacity are left blank, the system will use the default capacity specified on the right side of the page.
+If the fields under Active Capacity are left blank, the system will use the Default Capacity specified on the left side of the page.

 System Capacity by System Type¶

-Admins can define platform capacity depending on the system type being used.
-For example, you may have a team of graphic designers who would require access to a GPU-backed system type for a few hours during the week.
-You can set active capacity for that system type by clicking on corresponding tab and defining those values.
+Admins can define platform capacity depending on the instance type being used.
+For example, you may have a team of graphic designers who would require access to a GPU-backed instance type for a few hours during the week.
+You can set active capacity for that instance type by clicking on corresponding instance type tab and defining those values.